fcorowe/sim_chp/README.md

 # 1 Definition and Uses

-For over 70 years, spatial interaction models (SIMs) have been the workmodel to understand flows between entities at different locations in physical space.
+For over 70 years, spatial interaction models (SIMs) have been a key tool to simulate flows between entities at different locations in physical space.
 SIMs represent mathematical formulations through which the spatial interaction between geographic places encoded in aggregate flows of people, information and goods can be rendered.
 Intuitively,